1804011/Assignment_level2_1/readme.md

  unknown type is the type safe counterpart of any type.everything can be assigned to unknown.But unknown isn't assignable to any.The main difference is in term of semantic.

+## enum in typescript

+We can use enum to define some predefined constant which can be used later. for example,
+           enum Gender{
+            male,female
+           }
+           const gender:Gender=Gender.male;

+           Here,male=0,female=1;
+            so const gender is assigned value 0;